Frank E. Kirby

-Frank E. Kirby (July 1, 1849 – August 25, 1929) was a naval architect in the Detroit, Michigan (United States) area in the early 20th century.
+Frank E. Kirby (July 1, 1849 – August 25, 1929) was a naval architect in the Detroit, Michigan, area in the early 20th century.
 He is widely regarded as one of the greatest naval architects in American history.

 Biography

-Kirby was a marine engineer and architech.
+Kirby was a marine engineer and architect.
 "He prepared plans and specifications for the refitting of the Grant, Sherman, Sheridan, Logan, and Thomas, and [was] a consulting engineer... of the transport branch of the Quartermaster's Department."
 Kirby mostly specialized in paddle-wheel and steamship design.
-Perhaps his most famous vessel, Tashmoo, was a paddle-wheeler launched on New Year's Eve, 1899.
-She was constructed by the Detroit Shipbuilding Company in Wyandotte, Mich., for the White Star Steamship Co. of Detroit.
+Perhaps his most famous vessel, Tashmoo, was a paddle-wheeler launched on New Year's Eve 1899.
+She was constructed by the Detroit Shipbuilding Company in Wyandotte, Michigan, for the White Star Steamship Company of Detroit.
 The 306-foot vessel made her maiden voyage on June 9, 1900.
-She would become one of the best known - and most beloved - excursion steamers on the Great Lakes.
+She would become one of the best known and most beloved excursion steamers on the Great Lakes.

-Kirby also is well-renowned for his design of the "Bob-Lo boats" - the Columbia and the Ste.
+Kirby also is well renowned for his design of the "Bob-Lo boats" the Columbia and the Ste.
 Claire.
-Boblo Island was a major amusement park destination for residents of southeast Michigan (and southern Ontario, Canada) throughout most of the twentieth century.
+Boblo Island was a major amusement park destination for residents of southeast Michigan and southern Ontario throughout most of the 20th century.
 He is also considered the father of modern ice-breaking technology.
 He designed the D&C Navigation Co.’s armada of stately night boats, including the City of Detroit III.